koroche-sanya/ppanel/README.md

 1. **TimelineView**: Use `TimelineView` to visualize how the timeline will be played.
 2. **Timeline**: Use `Timeline` to control the playback of animations.
 A `Timeline` consists of two or more keyframes, each with a specific time, value, and ease type.
-3. **Adjust Playback**: Within a `Timeline`, you can adjust the speed of playback, specify the duration, and determine whether the `Timeline` should repeat after it ends.
+3. **Adjust Playback**: Within a `Timeline`, you can adjust the speed of playback, specify the time, and determine whether the `Timeline` should repeat after it ends.

 For more detailed information, refer to the Javadoc for `krcsn.ppanel.Timeline`, `krcsn.ppanel.TimelineView`, and `krcsn.ppanel.Easing`.